innovationOUtside/vce-generic-guide/g-troubleshooting.md

 You should first attempt to clear all the output cells using the notebook menu *Cell > All Output > Clear*.
 If you are entirely unable to run the notebook to access the menu, first try closing any other notebooks you have open then try opening the problem notebook.
 If that doesn't allow the notebook to open, then using a command-line command you can run the problem notebook through a separate process that will clear all the cell outputs.

 Open a terminal in the VCE.
-Then change direcory (`cd`) to the shared folder, and issue the following command (all on one line):
+Then change directory (`cd`) to the shared folder, and issue the following command (all on one line):

 `jupyter nbconvert --to notebook --ClearOutputPreprocessor.enabled=True YOURNOTEBOOK.ipynb`